msychalice/leetcode/README.md

 There only one jump is allowed for each list, otherwise this process will be endless if A and B are not intersected.

+## 162. Find Peak Element
+Binary search.\
+If mid number is on an ascending slope, the peak is at its right range, otherwise at its left range.\
+Be careful with the INT_MIN case.
+Need to use int64_t

 ## 167. Two Sum II
 Low and high pointers.